Full-time Undergraduate Student Fees and Grant Info

-In order to qualify for free fees you must have been living in an EU/EEA member state or Switzerland for at least 3 of the 5 years before starting your course.
+In order to qualify for free tuition fees you must have been living in an EU/ EEA member state or Switzerland for at least 3 of the 5 years before starting your course.

-You must also fulfil one of the following 6 criteria as regards citizenship and rights of residence in Ireland:
+You must also fulfill one of the following 6 criteria as regards citizenship and rights of residence in Ireland:

 - Be a citizen of an EU/EEA member state (see above) or Switzerland or